adeverteuil/forced-command-ssh-ca/README.md

 administrators.
 It leverages facilities of a mostly vanilla Debian/Ubuntu system to reduce on programming and maintenance.

+The user doesn't invoke `ssh-ca` directly.
+When an ssh connection is established to the server and the client authenticates as a user other than root, the SSH server loads `/usr/sbin/sudo -u sshca /usr/local/bin/ssh-ca` as a forced command.
+The `ssh-ca` process can read the `SSH_ORIGINAL_COMMAND` environment variable and take different actions according to the command parameters passed by the ssh client.

+When the command parameters contain an SSH certificate signature subcommand, a public key is expected on standard input then an SSH certificate is written to standard output and the connection is closed.

 Functions of the Ansible playbook
 ---------------------------------